Zqadiri/cub3d/README.md

 *  While raycasting the walls, store the perpendicular distance of each vertical stripe in a 1D Buffer .

-*  Calculate the distance of each sprite to the player and  Use this distance to sort the sprites, from furthest away to closest to the camera .
+*  Calculate the distance of each sprite to the  and  Use this distance to sort the sprites, from furthest away to closest to the camera .

 ```c
 void         swap(t_index *m, int i,int j)